noahpierau/articles/decred-messaging-proposal.md

 ## Suggested changes

 Everyone has been invited to participate in the messaging RFP.
 To me, this symbolizes the true spirit of Decred: a digital collective of sovereign individuals who work together to create value.

+Institutional investors such as [Blockhead Capital](https://www.blockheadcap.com/post/decred-investment-thesis) and [Placeholder](https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis) (among others) have outlined their DCR investment theses and community members have offered [alternative narrative paths](https://www.reddit.com/r/decred/comments/hg2a9k/forward_thinking_friday_decred_narratives_26_june/).
+All these different ways of explaing Decred are relevant for this RFP.

 The core insight, to me, is that we live in disruptive times in which many activities are moving to the digital realm.
 Online collaboration with strangers is the next challenge to solve for humanity.